 Monti

-Monti is charming and well located for tourists, but it’s cobblestone streets might make it difficult for families to navigate with strollers.
+Monti is charming and well located for tourists.
+Howeve, it’s cobblestone streets might make it difficult for families to navigate with strollers.

 - Sentho Roma (junior suite available)